-A final piece of evidence supporting the importance of critical levels due to directional wind shear is provided by spectral analysis carried out on the magnitude of the (u', v') field.
-The quan- tity (u', v') was chosen because of the strong amplification of the horizontal velocity perturbations at critical levels (Guarino et al. 2016).
-This spectral analysis will be first presented for the the fully idealized simulation (with an idealized axisymmetric orography and idealized atmospheric sound ing) introduced in the previous section, and then for the more realistic case being investigated.
+A final piece of evidence supporting the importance of critical levels caused by directional wind shear is provided by spectral analysis carried out on the magnitude of the (u', v') field.
+The quantity (u', v') was chosen because of the strong amplification of the horizontal velocity perturbations at critical levels (Guarino et al. 2016).
+This spectral analysis will be first presented for the fully idealized simulation (with an idealized axisymmetric orography and idealized atmospheric sounding) introduced in the previous section, and then for the more realistic case being investigated.